The Essential Dessert Handbook

-- Puff pastry from the freezer section of the grocery store is another foolproof option; just thaw according to package directions, roll out and fit into pan or use to make a free-form tart.
+- Puff pastry from the freezer section of the grocery store is another foolproof option; just thaw according to package directions, roll out and fit into a pan or use to make a free-form tart.
 Try Apple Tarte Tatin or Puff Pastry Pear Tartets with Cinnamon Sabayon.

 Vary the shape

 - Miniature pies are admittedly more work to prepare than one large pie, but you can make them in muffin tins, and each guest will get a whole pie, for the maximum crust-to-filling ratio.
-Try Mini Pecan Pies, Individual Sweet Cranberry Tarts or Individual Pumpkin "Pies" with Spice Crust and Ricotta (layered in jars).
+Try Mini Pecan Pies, Individual Sweet Cranberry Tarts, or Individual Pumpkin "Pies" with Spice Crust and Ricotta (layered in jars).

 Think Outside the (Pie) Box